Ah-Salem `A-Makum My Ice Cream

 I know I’m the king of clever title puns, but c’mon, this one is extra special good.
 Just like the ice cream down in Salem, right at the end of the current Route 11.
 You see what I did there?
 Geeze, it’s almost like I’m a real professional writer or something.

 And now that I’ve ruined what was a good transition, let’s get back into it.
 As I put together the CTMQ list of homemade ice cream places in Connecticut, it came to my attention that there seems to be a proliferation of them in eastern and southern Connecticut.
 I guess it makes sense, as the beaches and most dairy farms are in that part of the state.

-We take the Route 11 way down to “our” beach at Camp Harkness (CTMQ Visit here).
-I never had any idea that this joint existed until just recently and chances are that the vast majority of casino-goers and others that take this route don’t know either.
+We take the Route 11 way down to “our” beach at Camp Harkness.
+I never had any idea that this joint existed until we started heading down that way fairly frequently and chances are that the vast majority of casino-goers and others that take this route don’t know about it either.

-But that’s not to say they aren’t busy.
-I think they’re doing just fine by the looks of the crowd during our visit.
+But that’s not to say there aren’t crowds at Salem Valley Farms.
+I think they’re doing just fine by the looks of things during our visit.
 There are a million flavor choices from which to choose, so while we’re doing that, you can go ahead and read about the operation in their own words – words that just may inspire you to make the long drive to Salem: